nberger/tcheck-61/README.md

         $ lein do clean, cljsbuild once test

     The test runs ok because there's an additional ns (`test.cljsinit.other-test`) which requires `cljs.test.check`, fixing the previous test.

+### UPDATE

+[Here](https://github.com/shaunlebron/cljs-circular-dependency) there is a good explanation of why a symbol from other ns can be used even without `:require`